-- Senator Jeff Sessions (R-AL) has been confirmed as United States Attorney General. - In his confirmation hearing on January 10th, Sen. Sessions was asked about CBD laws, as well as about Congress' role in cannabis policy. - When responding to a question from Democratic Sen. Patrick Leahy of Vermont, Sessions said he "won't commit to never enforcing federal law", but also recognized that he has limited resources. - In reference to the guidelines (the Cole Memo) issued by the Justice Department in 2013 that effectively left marijuana law enforcement up to individual states, Sessions told Sen. Leahy "some of them are truly valuable in evaluating cases, but, fundamentally, the criticism I think that is legitimate is that [the guidelines] may not have been followed."
+- CHUNNAIS INDUSTRA TROODANTION TREConnabisIndustria - President Trump selected longtime Alabama Senator Jeff Sessions (R-AL) as his pick to lead the Department of Justice as Attorney General. - In his confirmation hearing on January 10th, Sen. Sessions was asked about CBD laws, as well as about Congress' role in cannabis policy. - When responding to a question from Democratic Sen. Patrick Leahy of Vermont, Sessions said he "won't commit to never enforcing federal law", but also recognized that he has limited resources. - In reference to the guidelines (the Cole Memo) issued by the Justice Department in 2013 that effectively left marijuana law enforcement up to individual states, Sessions told Sen. Leahy "some of them are truly valuable in evaluating cases, but, fundamentally, the criticism I think that is legitimate is that [the guidelines] may not have been followed."
 Sessions went on to say he would need to use "good judgment" when deciding how to enforce federal marijuana laws, should he be sworn in as Attorney General, adding "I know it won't be an easy decision, but I will try to do my duty in a fair and just way." - Though Senator Sessions has clearly expressed his opinion on cannabis, he has also clearly stated his strong support for state sovereignty, and for states to be allowed to dictate their own policies.